Disclaimer:

 How Properties Are Sold in New Zealand

 When someone decides to sell their home, they choose how they want to sell it.
-This is called the "method of sale" and it affects everything from how the price is set to how you make an offer and what conditions you can include.
-Each method has its own advantages and disadvantages for buyers, so it pays to understand how they work.
+This is called the method of sale and it affects price guidance, offer timing, deposits and what conditions you can include.
+Each method has different trade-offs for buyers, so it pays to understand how they work.

 Auction